Once a year the society publishes the Mercian Geologist, its

-Later issues (Volume 13, 1992, onwards) are available as individual pdfs for separate papers and reports – Click here.
+Volume 13+, (1992 onwards) are available as individual pdfs for separate papers and reports

-The later issues go online two years after their initial publication.
-For copies of the current and preceding issue, printed copies are available as above from the secretary.
+The later issues go online a year after their initial publication.
+For the current and preceding issues, printed copies are available as above from the secretary.